 1. Cold, Dry Air

-Cold air is an asthma trigger.
-When heading out into the cold, wrap a scarf loosely over your nose and mouth.
-When you breathe through a scarf, it warms up the air before it gets to your lungs.
+Cold air can be an asthma trigger.
+When heading out into the cold, wrap a scarf loosely over your nose and mouth if you are not wearing a mask or face covering.
+When you breathe through a scarf or other face covering, it warms up the air before it gets to your lungs.
 This helps prevent the cold air from irritating your airways and triggering an asthma attack.

 Ask your doctor about using your quick-relief inhaler before you go outside.
 Also, protect your inhaler from the cold by carrying it in an insulated bag or inside your coat or jacket pocket.